FREQUENTLY ASKED QUESTIONS

 A: The canneries (there are now six) are located in southern Idaho, three in California, Oregon and Virginia.
 Depending of the foods you order, we will ship directly from the cannery or warehouse nearest to you.

-Q: Can I pick up the food myself at the cannery and save on shipping?
+Q: Can I pick up the food myself at the cannery?

 With the much higher fuel costs these days, almost nobody has chosen to do this since around the year 2000.
 Back then, gas was much cheaper and we had many customers pick up their orders in person.
 This would only be cost effective now if you were in zone 2 (within a few hundred miles each way) of the cannery.